precice/calculix-adapter/docs/adapter-calculix-configure.md

 ### Supported elements

 The preCICE CalculiX adapter supports solid and shell elements.
 It can been used with both linear and quadratic tetrahedral (C3D4 and C3D10) and hexahedral (C3D8 and [C3D20](http://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/node29.html)) elements.
 For shell elements, currently S3 and S6 tetrahedral elements are supported.
 There is a restriction when using nearest-projection mapping that you have to use tetrahedral elements.
+If a quasi 2D-3D case is set up (single element in out-of-place direction) then only linear elements are supported.

 ### Nearest-projection mapping